aurelia-contrib/aurelia-combo/README.md

 ## Notes

-All shortcuts are attached globally to HTML document, the good practice is to use `@combo` on component loaded by router.
+All short-cuts are attached globally to HTML document, the good practice is to use `@combo` on component loaded by router.

 The unbind in detached removes all listeners for that short-cut.
 This means you don't want two components on screen handling same short-cut.